bencarlson/puttyshuttle-converter/README.md

-# putty-shuttle-converter
+# puttyshuttle-converter
-Tool for converting SuperPutty exported XML to Shuttle .json format
+Tool for converting SuperPutty exported Sessions.XML to a .shuttle.json file format